CTF-STeam/ctf-writeups/2021/BlueHensCTF/README.md

 # Rise and Shine (warm-up misc crypto - 354 pts)

-Once upon a time, in a land not too far away, and not as distant as you might think in time, as well, there was a little penguin.
+Once upon a time, in a land not too far away, and not as distant as you might think in time, as well, there was a little penguin 🐧.
 And, that penguin went to `/etc/secret` in Deutschland wearing his little red riding hood, there he met the bad black horned creature and his (maybe bad) friends.

 Bad black horned creature and his friends told the little penguin that they are actually good, M$ is the evil one.